Ever since The Bed She Made was released for publication, I’ve gotten a LOT of questions. The most prominent question has been, “Is this about you?”

 - Steven’s character is sort of a hodge-podge of all the dysfunctional boyfriends I had when I was young.

-- I lived in Nashville, TN for many years.
-My sister is still there.
+- I still live in Nashville, TN.
+My sister is here as well.

-- My father has never shot and killed anyone, though I’m sure he’s considered it.
+- My father never shot and killed any of my old boyfriends, though I’m sure he considered it.

 - I married that high school quarterback in 2012, and we are living happily ever after.
 He’s a cop and he’s still in the military.